adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## It's not *just* about the right element

 Yes, it's important that you use the right element for the job!
-It goes without saying that you should use a `<table>` for tabular data, an `<a>` for a link and a `<p>` for a paragraph&mdash;however *Maintainable CSS* doesn't concern itself with this particular aspect of semantics.
+It goes without saying that you should use a `<table>` for tabular data, an `<a>` for a link and a `<p>` for a paragraph&mdash;however *MaintainableCSS* doesn't concern itself with this particular aspect of semantics.

 ## It's about the classes we add

-What *Maintainable CSS* *does* care about is the class names (and IDs) we place in our HTML, in order to provide *additional* meaning.
+What *MaintainableCSS* *does* care about is the class names (and IDs) we place in our HTML, in order to provide *additional* meaning.
 Ultimately these are hooks for CSS (and Javascript) to enhance as appropriate.

 ## The one rule you must not break